Karolinska Institute: Scientific misconduct

 scientific publications.
 Karin Dahlman-Wright retains her position at the university as Professor of Molecular Endocrinology, pending the final decision of KI's president, Ole Petter Ottersen.
-Following the Paolo Macchiarini affair, Karin Dahlman-Wright was appointed as Anders Hamsten's successor to Anders Hamsten.
+Following the Paolo Macchiarini affair, Karin Dahlman-Wright was appointed as Anders Hamsten's successor.
 In particular, she oversaw the new procedures for dealing with cases of suspected misconduct in research aimed at restoring trust, according to Lars Leijonborg, Chairman of the University Board.